© M1 Safety Certificates All rights reserved 2019

 Peer pressure plays a significant part especially with other youth in the vehicle.
 Pressuring the driver to impress the fellow passengers in their driving skills and ability to drive at high speeds.

-Members of South East Queensland communities have felt that they can do more to prevent these accidents through education and support.
+Members of our communities feel that they can do more to prevent these accidents.
+Therefore through education and support we can all work towards a common goal.

 Organisations that are making a difference like BRAKE Driver Awareness are educating young drivers on how to be road safe.